Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## About

+By default, FLSUN does not use builds from official GitHub repositories.
+Updates point to Gitee repositories which are very slow, sometimes inaccessible and not updated.
+In addition, during Delta Calibration, tower angles and delta radius are never recalculated in their Klipper build, which can cause several issues.

+This procedure explains the whole process in order to obtain Root access on the Speeder Pad, to configure it correctly with optimized printer settings.

-This configuration is compatible with FLSUN V400 only.
+This settings are compatible with FLSUN Speeder Pad.

-- Improved settings (drivers current, microsteps, bed leveling and more...)
-- Added useful and automated macros with notifications to KlipperScreen
+- Useful and automated macros with notifications to KlipperScreen
-- Added configuration for ADXL345 via USB with Raspberry Pico
+- Configuration for ADXL345 via USB with Raspberry Pico
 - Improved Start/End Gcodes
+- And more...

 <br />